PaCo-RL: Advancing Reinforcement Learning for Consistent Image Generation with Pairwise Reward Modeling: Experiments

 \subsection{Case Studies}

-Due to space constraints, we present three representative Text-to-ImageSet examples in~\cref{fig:training_process_grid}, with additional results for Text-to-ImageSet and Image Editing in Appendix~\ref{app:training_process_visualization}. \cref{fig:training_process_grid} visualizes progressive improvements achieved during PaCo-RL training with a fixed random seed.
+\cref{fig:training_process_grid} visualizes progressive improvements achieved during PaCo-RL training with a fixed random seed.
 In the \textbf{identity} case, the dentist's facial and hairstyle attributes gradually converge toward a consistent appearance across different medical scenarios.
 In the \textbf{style} case, the chalkboard font across café menus becomes increasingly uniform, with higher prompt fidelity and improved overall aesthetics.
 In the \textbf{logic} case, the model learns a correct sketch-to-drawing progression, where each subsequent panel extends and refines the previous one rather than altering it.
 Together, these cases demonstrate PaCo-RL's capability to jointly enhance diverse dimensions of visual consistency, validating effectiveness of both reward model and RL framework.